-At the time of marriage, Jesse gave his occupation as "professor," suggesting he was a local school teacher.
+At the time of their marriage, Jesse gave his occupation as "professor," suggesting that he was a local school teacher.
 He listed his father's type of work as "traveler."

 Jesse went on to operate a small restaurant in the nearby bustling railroad town of Rockwood, Somerset County.

-In a June 1917 postcard (seen here) sent to her aunt Letitia Stoner, Iva wrote:
+In a June 1917 postcard sent to her aunt Letitia Stoner, Iva wrote the following note:

 I will send you our picture of my self, man and baby and Nora man and little boy.
 I am in my new home.
 I live 8 miles from home.
 Was at home the other day.
 They are all well.
 My baby can creep, go up stars and walk around chairs.
 He is 9 mo old.

-In 1924, while working at the restaurant, Jesse suffered the first of two serious burn-accidents.
+In 1924, while earning a living at the restaurant, Jesse suffered the first of two serious burn-accidents.
 Said the Somerset Herald, "while lighting a gasoline burner on a coffee urn, he was badly burned when it became enveloped in flames and he carried it outside."
-Fortunately, Jesse recovered, though he would not be so fortunate a second time.
+Fortunately, Jesse recovered, though he would not be so fortunate a second time, some seven years later.

-Two years later, Iva and Jesse attended the first Harbaugh Reunion in August 1926.
-They are among a throng of cousins and friends pictured in the large reunion photo.
+Iva and Jesse are known to have attended the first Harbaugh Reunion in August 1926.
+They and likely their children are among a throng of cousins and friends pictured in the large reunion photo.